Skip to content

 Run it with sensible defaults

 Using plastic water bottles per week of 5, cost per bottle of 1.5, disposable coffee cups per week of 5, plastic bags per week of 3, the calculation works out to 1,185.60.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Plastic Water Bottles per Week, Cost per Bottle, Disposable Coffee Cups per Week, and Plastic Bags per Week — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works